jfm92/e-Paper42lib/README.md

-# E-Paper display high abstraction library.
+# E-Paper display object oriented library.

-This is a library which aims to simplify the graphic creation process for E-Paper display, providing an object oriented solution.
+This is a library that aims to simplify the graphic creation process for E-Paper display, providing an object-oriented solution.
-Thanks to the object oriented approach, each figure printed on the screen can be modified easily just modiying their properties, avoiding to create again from zero.
+Thanks to the object-oriented approach, each figure printed on the screen can be modified easily just modifying their properties, avoiding creating again from zero.
-On the next list you can see which operations are available for each figure.
+On the next list, you can see which operations are available for each figure.

-On the other hand, one of the weak point of the e-Paper Display is the slow refresh time.
-This library includes by default the proper configuration to achieve partial refresh with a maximum refresh speed of 20 mS from white to black, which translate in a **frame rate of up to 3 FPS**, allowing some simple animations.
+On the other hand, one of the weak points of the e-Paper Display is the slow refresh time.
+This library includes by default the proper configuration to achieve partial refresh with a maximum refresh speed of 20 mS from white to black, which translates in a **frame rate of up to 3 FPS**, allowing some simple animations.

 At this moment, this library is only compatible with the **ESP32** and the E-Paper display WFT0420CZ15 which can be found on the next products:
 - [Waveshare E-Paper 4.2](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module)
 - [Pimorini Inky What](https://www.adafruit.com/product/4142)

 But this can be ported easily to any E-Paper display with partial refresh and any other microController with enough resources.
-I'm working into make it easy to port.

 ## Basic figures:
 (All the operations can be set at build and run time.)